Gladoodles/hackthebox_machines/completed/windows/legacy.md

 After the initial foothold, both vulnerabilities allow an attacker to access the system as the highest privileged user (NT AUTHORITY/SYSTEM) without needing to escalate.

-**Vulnerability Fix**: Apply the relevant security patches from Microsoft, MS17-010 and MS08-067.
+**Vulnerability Fix**: Windows XP is no longer supported by Microsoft as of April 2014, it is recommended that this machine is upgraded to the latest version of Windows Server.
+In the meantime, apply the relevant security patches from Microsoft, MS17-010 and MS08-067.
+Additionally, message signing should be enabled.

 **Severity**: Critical